kostja94/awesome-ai-tools/README.md

 - <a href="https://www.tripo3d.ai/" target="_blank">Tripo</a> (**Tripo** · Latest) - Generate diverse 3D models from text prompts and images, suitable for rapid prototyping and concept design
 - <a href="https://hyper3d.ai/" target="_blank">Rodin</a> (**Hyper3D** · Latest) - High-quality 3D model generation from text prompts and images, supporting multiple export formats
 - <a href="https://hunyuan.tencent.com/3d" target="_blank">Hunyuan3D</a> (**Tencent** · Latest) - Generate realistic 3D models with clean geometric structures from text and images, especially skilled at character generation

+### 3D E-commerce Platforms

+_These platforms specialize in creating and managing 3D content for e-commerce applications, helping businesses showcase products in 3D._

+- <a href="https://www.hexa3d.io/" target="_blank">Hexa</a> (**Hexa** · Latest) - 3D e-commerce platform providing complete 3D technology stack for creating, managing, analyzing, and distributing 3D assets to enhance online shopping experiences

+### No-Code 3D Creation Tools

+_These are no-code platforms that enable users to create, edit, and collaborate on 3D content without requiring programming knowledge._

+- <a href="https://www.eufymake.com/" target="_blank">Eufymake</a> (**Eufymake** · Latest) - No-code AI 3D creation tool for rapidly generating, editing, and collaborating on high-quality 3D scenes
+- <a href="https://www.intangible.ai/" target="_blank">Intangible.ai</a> (**Intangible.ai** · Latest) - No-code AI 3D creation platform for quickly generating, editing, and collaborating on high-quality 3D scenes

+### 3D CAD & Manufacturing Tools

+_These tools focus on converting 3D scans to CAD models and integrating 3D printing and manufacturing workflows._

+- <a href="https://www.backflip.ai/" target="_blank">Backflip</a> (**Backflip** · Latest) - AI-powered tool that converts 3D scans to CAD models with one click
+- <a href="https://ai-build.com/" target="_blank">AI Build</a> (**AI Build** · Latest) - Manufacturing platform combining 3D printing and CNC technologies for automated production

+### Concept Art & Creative Tools

+_These tools are designed for concept artists and creative professionals working with 3D content._

+- <a href="https://mirageml.com/" target="_blank">Mirage</a> (**Mirage** · Latest) - Creative tools for concept artists working with 3D content generation

 ## AI Chatbots